• Skip to primary navigation

 Exploring forces with bubble wrap

-We laid the sheet out flat on the floor, and talked about what we wanted to investigate and what we expected to happen.
+We laid the bubble wrap sheet flat on the floor and talked about what we wanted to investigate and what we expected to happen.

 Bubble Wrap Forces Investigation Ideas

-• Can you walk over the bubble wrap gently enough so the bubbles don’t pop?
+• Try to walk over the bubble wrap gently enough so the bubbles don’t pop.

-• Is the result the same for a heavier and lighter person.
+• Test to see if the result is the same for a heavier and lighter person.

 • Do the bubbles pop if you jump?

-• If you jump harder do they pop more loudly?
+• If you jump harder, do the bubbles pop more loudly?

-• What if you drop a light and a heavy ball onto the bubble wrap.
+• What happens if you drop a light and a heavy ball onto the bubble wrap?

-• Can you think of a way to measure the loudness of the popping?
-What about asking a friend to stand in a different room and see if they can hear the popping under different conditions.
+• Try to think of a way to measure the loudness of the popping.
+Try asking a friend to stand in a different room and see if they can hear the popping under different conditions.

-• Can you design a table to record your results?
+• Design a table to record your results.

-Can you think of any more ideas bubble wrap forces investigation ideas?
+Can you think of any more bubble wrap force investigation ideas for us?

 More Forces Activities

-For more forces activities including air resistance, friction and gravity check out our forces experiment ideas.
+For more ideas for learning about forces, including air resistance, friction, and gravity, check out my other forces experiments.

 Ideal activity for Early Years and Key Stage 1 Forces.